wso2/docs-is/en/identity-server/next/docs/get-started/try-your-own-app/react.md

 - `state` object - This will contain attributes such as whether a user is currently logged in, the username of the currently logged-in user etc.

-- `signIn` - Initiate a login request to the WSO2 Identity Server, process the response to obtain authentication response.
+- `signIn` - Initiate a login request to the {{ product_name }}, process the response to obtain authentication response.

-- `signOut` - Logout the user from the WSO2 Identity Server and clear any authentication data from the SDK storage.
+- `signOut` - Logout the user from the {{ product_name }} and clear any authentication data from the SDK storage.

 - `isAuthenticated` - Check whether there is an authenticated user session.
 Based on the result you can decide to change the application view/behaviour.